 On Economy Flex tickets, upgrades for domestic flights start from 10,900 points while it’s 11,900 points for international Qantas flights (up to 6 upgrades in both cases).

-From cheaper domestic Red e-Deal or international Economy Saver fares, you’ll need a steep 27,200 points for domestic (only two upgrades) or 21,800 points for international (three upgrades).
+From cheaper domestic Red e-Deal or international Economy Saver fares, you’ll need a steep 27,200 points for domestic (only two upgrades) or 21,800 points for international (up to three upgrades).

 These rates all apply for all ‘Zone 3’ flights on the Qantas upgrade charts.

-3. Jet between Perth and the eastern states in Qantas A330 Business Class (almost)
+3. Jet between Perth and the eastern states in Qantas A330 Business (almost)

 Qantas has refurbished its large fleet of Airbus A330 aircraft with their new Business Class seating and it is found on some East-West Coast flights (i.e. Perth to Sydney, Melbourne and Brisbane).
 All seats have direct-aisle access in a 1-2-1 configuration.